wookiehangover/test_track/README.md

 default.
 It's a great set of tooling for mocking, spies, and XHR faking.
 In general, Sinon.js will not affect any pre-existing test suites, but there are some gotcha's.
-Be sure to [check the out the documentation][sinon-docs] if you haven't used it before
+Be sure to [check the out the documentation][sinon-docs] if you haven't used it before.

+Sinon overwrites Jasmine's spyOn implementation, so be sure to not include it if you plan on using that part of Jasmine.

 In Sinon's default settings, _setTimeout and setInterval are overwritten_.
 To change this behavior you need to modify Sinon's config